 Users and user meta-data

-User's data is taken from the standard wp_users database table and wp_usermeta for the meta-data.
+The user's data is taken from the standard wp_users database table and wp_usermeta for the meta-data.

 Text labels and translations

 Some plugins use PO/MO translation files which are located in the plugin's directory, most commonly in the " lang" directory.
 The free Loco Translated plugin can be used to modify those files and create translations.

 Some plugins are text labels that can be modified in the plugin's settings under the Labels tab.
 These are stored in the WP database in the wp_settings table and are prefixed by the plugin's abbreviation as cma_label_.